The park consists of four primary ecosystems:

 - A fringe of mangrove forest along the mainland shoreline

 - A portion of the third largest coral reef in the world

-Each of these ecosystems is comprised of a variety of smaller communities like seagrass meadows, hardbottom areas and hardwood hammocks.
-The geology of the area has been influenced by changing sea levels, currents, hurricanes, and reef-building organisms like corals.
-South Florida's subtropical climate produces forest types that are more typical of the Caribbean than of mainland North America.
-Click on the topics at the top of the page to learn more about some of the many natural features found in the park.
+Each ecosystem includes a variety of smaller communities; seagrass meadows, hardbottom areas and hardwood hammocks.
+Geological influences include changing sea levels, currents, hurricanes and reef building organisms like corals.
+The subtropical climate of South Florida includes forests that are more typical of the Caribbean than of North America.
+Click on the topics at the top of the page to learn more about some of the natural features of the park.